marafathussain/ML_book_easy/chapters/chapter2.md

 ## 2.10 Complete Real-World Example: Breast Cancer RNA-seq Analysis

-Let's walk through a complete, realistic example from start to finish, applying everything we've learned.
+Let's walk through a complete, realistic example from start to finish, applying everything we have learned.

 ### 2.10.1 The Scenario

-You've received RNA-seq data from a collaborator studying breast cancer.
+You have received RNA-seq data from a collaborator studying breast cancer.
 The dataset contains:
 - 120 patient samples (80 cancer, 40 healthy)
 - 500 genes selected as potentially relevant
 - Patient metadata: age, tumor stage, treatment status